Abhirambs-08/05_ARKS_Early-Prediction-of-Autism-Disorder/README.md

 - Comprehensive Assessment: Implement a multi-modal assessment approach that considers a range of behavioral and physical factors.
 This can help in characterizing the condition more accurately

+To solve the problem of early autism detection, a comprehensive approach that combines various elements, including data, technology, awareness, and collaboration, is required.
+Here's a detailed description of how this problem can be addressed:

+● Data Collection and Preparation: This step focuses on assembling a diverse dataset of children's images, labeling and adding metadata, and standardizing image sizes and quality.

+● Machine Learning Model Development: It involves the implementation of a Convolutional Neural Network (CNN) using Python and relevant libraries like TensorFlow, Keras, Numpy, and Pandas for classifying images to distinguish children with ASD from those without.

+● Data Augmentation and Preprocessing: The dataset is enhanced using data augmentation techniques, ensuring diversity and preventing overfitting.
+Images are preprocessed through resizing, normalization, and center-cropping for uniformity.

+● Natural Language Processing (NLP) Component: NLP is integrated to allow users to ask questions and receive informative responses within the web application, supported by a knowledge base.
+● Streamlit Web Application: A user-friendly web application is created using Streamlit to facilitate interaction with the model.
+It includes an intuitive interface for uploading images and receiving predictions.